Guide

 Compare against yourself.
 Your best benchmark is last month.
 A conversion rate trending down over 2-3 months with stable traffic sources signals a real problem.
 Seasonal variation is normal, so compare against the same period last year if you can.

 Check your bounce rate.
 If 65%+ of visitors leave without scrolling or clicking anything, the problem is above the fold.
 Your headline or value proposition isn't giving people a reason to stay.
-That's a clarity problem, not a traffic problem.
+That's a clarity problem.
+More traffic won't fix it.

 Look at scroll depth.
 If people scroll through your page but don't convert, you likely have a trust gap, a weak call to action, or too much friction in the conversion step.
 If they're not scrolling past the first section, your hook is failing.

 Audit the psychology.
 Benchmarks tell you the symptom but not the cause.
 The cause is almost always a gap in clarity, trust, urgency, or emotional resonance.
-Tools like Conversion Probe can score your page across these dimensions and flag specific blind spots, which is faster than guessing your way through A/B tests.
+Tools like Conversion Probe score your page across these four dimensions and flag the specific lines and sections where a cold visitor hesitates, which is faster than guessing your way through A/B tests.

 A benchmark tells you roughly which direction to look.
 It can't tell you what's wrong or how to fix it.
 A page converting at 3% might be excellent for its context or terrible, and you won't know which without understanding the variables above.